-Concurrently with this offering of Common Stock, we are offering \$750 million in aggregate amount of our tangible equity units (or up to \$825 million in tangible equity units if the underwriters for that offering exercise their option to purchase additional tangible equity units) pursuant to a separate prospectus supplement.
-The completion of this Common Stock offering is not contingent on the completion of the tangible equity units offering, and the completion of the tangible equity units offering is not contingent on the completion of the tangible equity units offering is contingent on the completion of the Merger or any debt financing.
-If the Merger is not consummated, we intend to use the net proceeds from this offering for general corporate purposes, as described under "Use of Proceeds."
+Concurrently with this offering of Units, we are offering 11,516,315 shares of our common stock for a total price to the public of approximately \$1,500 million (or up to 12,667,947 shares, for a total price to the public of approximately \$1,650 million, if the underwriters for that offering exercise their option to purchase additional shares of common stock).
+The completion of this Units offering is not contingent on the completion of the common stock offering, and the completion of the Common stock offering is not contingent on the completion of the Merger or any debt financing.
+If the Merger is not consummated, we intend to use the net proceeds from this offering, after payment of any cash redemption amount and/or repurchase price, for general corporate purposes, as described under "Use of Proceeds."